12 Ways to Raise Your Prices (and Keep Your Customers Happy)

 - Grow your customer base or improve the quality of existing customers

-Let’s explore 12 ways to raise your prices while keeping your customers happy and how businesses have been successful in the past.
+Let’s explore 12 ways to raise your prices while keeping potentially price-sensitive customers happy and how businesses have successfully updated their pricing structure.

 Share this Image On Your Site

-Raising your prices doesn’t have to be as daunting of a move as it may sound.
-Customers are often willing to pay a little more for something if it’s solving a problem or need that they have.
-It will give your business the opportunity to elevate your customer’s experience, offer better support and it’s a win-win for all involved.
+A significant price raise doesn’t have to be as daunting of a move as it may sound.
+Existing and new customers are often willing to pay a little more for something if it’s solving a problem or need that they have.
+It will give your business added value and the opportunity to elevate the customer experience and offer better support—and it’s a win-win for all involved!